Changissnz/nu_merchant_principal/README.md

 expansion, is action to reach levels acceptable enough for some important metrics.
-These metrics are <ins>adversary detection rate</ins>,<ins>effectual imprecision rate</ins>,
-<ins>exit reduction</ins>, terms that have been applied in
-real-world settings before, usually with very high disregard for totally positive outcomes for those involved, the engagers and engagees.
+These metrics are <ins>adversary detection rate</ins>,<ins>effectual imprecision rate</ins>, and <ins>exit reduction</ins>, terms that have been applied in real-world settings before, usually with very high disregard for totally positive outcomes of those engaged.